chainwikinet/wikijs-canto-content/home.md

 title: Home
 description: Welcome to the Community Chainwiki
 published: true
-date: 2020-09-21T11:59:46.306Z
+date: 2022-08-17T18:33:53.805Z
 tags:
-editor: undefined
+editor: markdown
 dateCreated: 2020-08-13T05:55:54.766Z
 ---

 # Welcome!
-This wiki is a resource for the community.
+This wiki is a resource for the Canto community.

-The content is freely licensed and available on GitHub:
+The content is freely licensed and (will soon be) available on GitHub:

 https://github.com/chainwikinet (PRs accepted!)